-Now, as simple as this may seem, it’s far from easy: For starters, the area of interest might be quite large (a few city blocks is pretty standard).
+Now, as simple as this may sound, it’s far from easy: For starters, the area of interest might be quite large (a few city blocks is pretty standard).
 I’m not talking about working a crowd of spectators, but about keeping track of the streets and areas around the property or venue.
 Secondly, the operator will probably have other duties to perform as he/she maintains this control (Inner Circle protection, access control, etc).
 And lastly, the operator will likely need to maintain this visual control for an extended period of time – usually measured in hours (an entire shift or the duration of a special event or operation).

 With this in mind, it becomes very important to find sustainable ways to maintain a good level of visual control.
 What I mean by sustainable, is to avoid a situation where you have to keep constantly moving, with your head on a swivel, staring at every single thing you see out there for hours on end.
 Not only will this type of hyper awareness not allow you to perform other security functions very well, you’re probably going to burn yourself out before you even get close to the end of the shift or operation you’re on.